-1.1 The Company is aware of its obligations under the General Data Protection Regulation (GDPR) and is committed to processing your data securely and transparently.
-This privacy notice sets out, in line with GDPR, the types of data that we hold on you as a job applicant.
+1.1 The Company is aware of its obligations under the UK General Data Protection Regulation (UKGDPR) and is committed to processing your data securely and transparently.
+This privacy notice sets out, in line with UKGDPR, the types of data that we hold on you as a job applicant.
 It also sets out how we use that information, how long we keep it for and other relevant information about your data.

 2.1 The Company is a data controller, meaning that it determines the processes to be used when using your personal data.
 Contact details regarding personal data is as follows: Vanessa Frampton, Human Resources Director Vanessa.firstname.lastname@example.org

 3.1 In relation to your personal data, we will;